slamsquanch/Bucket-Bonanza/README.txt

 Our game is titled Bucket Bonanza.
 The objective is to catch the appropriate shape that is falling from the sky.
 In the case of a shape with a mixed colour, such as green, the player will have to catch two shapes (such as blue and yellow to make green) to get a point.
 Various other objects will also fall from the sky.
-These include boots which decrements lives, fish that increment lives, and stars that activate bonanza mode.
+These include boots which decrement lives, fish that increment lives, and stars that activate bonanza mode.
 Bonanza mode changes all drops to stars, which increases your score.
 The game ends when the player runs out of lives, which is capped at five.

 Code structure: